Jacob Adler: Coming to America

-With the aid of a small sum of money from his distant relative the Chief Rabbi, Adler got together the money to travel by steerage to New York, with his infant son Abrom, Alexander Oberlander and his family, Keni and Volodya Liptzin, and Herman Fiedler, among others.
-Adler did not doubt that the rabbi was glad to see Yiddish actors leaving London.
-In New York, they promptly discovered that neither Mogulesko and Finkel at the Romanian Opera House nor Maurice Heine at the Oriental Theater had any use for them.
-They headed on to Chicago, where, after a brief initial success, the troupe fell apart due to a combination of labor disputes and cutthroat competition.
-The Oberlanders managed to start a restaurant; he and Keni Liptzin headed to New York that autumn, where she managed to sign on at the Romanian Opera House; failing to find a similar situation for himself, he returned to London, drawn back to the charms of both Dinah and Jennya.
+With the aid of a small sum of money from his distant relative Chief Rabbi Adler, Adler could afford to travel by steerage to New York, his infant son Abram in tow, along with Alexander Oberlander and his family, Keni and Volodya Liptzin, and Herman Fiedler, among others.
+Adler did not doubt that the rabbi was glad to see these Yiddish actors leaving London.
+After being disappointed in New York that neither Mogulesko and Finkel at the Romanian Opera House nor Maurice Heine at the Oriental Theater had any use for them, they headed on to Chicago, where, after a brief initial success, the troupe fell apart due to a combination of labor disputes and cutthroat competition.
+The Oberlanders managed to start a restaurant and Adler traveled with Keni Liptzin to New York that autumn.
+While she managed to sign on at the Romanian Opera House, he failed to find a similar situation for himself and returned to London, drawn back to the charms of both Dinah and Jennya.

-He did not remain long in London.
-After some major successes in Warsaw, which was under Austrian rule, he returned to London in the spring of 1889, and then again to New York, this time to play for Heine at Poole's Theater.
+Traveling frequently, he saw some major successes in Warsaw, which was under Austrian rule, and then returned to London in the spring of 1889.
+He then went again to New York, this time to play for Heine at Poole's Theater.
 After an initial failure in The Odessa Beggar (he writes that the New York audience of the time was not ready for "tragicomedy"), he was a success in the melodrama Moishele Soldat, and "a more worthy success" in Uriel Acosta.
 This gave him the basis to bring Dinah to America.
-Their marriage didn't last, though the divorce was amicable: she remarried, to Siegmund Feinman.
-Adler fell out with Heine, initially over business; at this time Heine's marriage was also falling apart, and Sara Heine would eventually become Sara Adler.
-Adler went on the road with Boris Thomashefsky, who at the time was pioneering the touring circuit for Yiddish theater in America.
-They played in Philadelphia and Chicago, where word arrived of an opportunity to take over Poole's, Heine having moved on to the Thalia.
+Their marriage didn't last, though the divorce was amicable, and she remarried to Siegmund Feinman.
+Adler fell out with Heine, initially over business, though Heine's marriage was also falling apart, and Sara Heine would eventually become Sara Adler.
+Jacob Adler went on the road with Boris Thomashefsky, who at the time was pioneering the touring circuit for Yiddish theater in America.
+They played in Philadelphia and Chicago, where word arrived of an opportunity to take over Poole's, as Heine had moved on to the Thalia.
 Adler returned to New York, where he managed also to win Mogulesko and Kessler away from Heine.